Pre-Hysterical Hare: Plot

-The narrative beings Bugs Bunny and Elmer Fudd in a contemporary setting, where Elmer persistently fires his gun at Bugs.
+The narrative is Bugs Bunny and Elmer Fudd in a contemporary setting, where Elmer persistently fires his gun at Bugs.
 Bugs momentarily breaks the fourth wall to comment on the perennial chaos of Rabbit Season.
 He then leaps over a stone dike and unexpectedly falls into what he surmises to be a cave of giant Indigenous Americans, deduced from a colossal powder horn labeled as a time capsule from 10,000 BC to be opened in 1960 AD.

 Inside, Bugs discovers a film reel, which he takes back to his hole to view using his film projector.
 The film depicts various anachronistic prehistoric scenes, including dinosaurs and mammals clashing, before introducing Elmer Fuddstone, a caveman version of Elmer, who declares his intent to hunt a sabre-toothed rabbit, a primitive incarnation of Bugs.

 As Fuddstone engages in various slapstick hunting attempts, including a failed vine snare and a mishap with a poisonous berry, Bugs repeatedly outsmarts him.
 Bugs suggests the future invention of gunpowder and firearms, prompting Fuddstone to experiment with these ideas.
 His rudimentary gunpowder explodes, leaving him charred but determined.

 Bugs then assists in creating a primitive firearm using a hollow stick and a taro root.
 When Elmer tries to use this makeshift gun, Bugs tricks him by reversing the barrel, causing Elmer to shoot himself in the face.

-The film concludes with Bugs commenting that no "smart hunters" are a match for "us dumb rabbits", when a modern-day Elmer enters Bugs' hole and responds by saying "Oh that's what you think, Wabbit!", while inadvertently pointing his gun at himself and repeats his ancestor’s mistake.
+The film concludes with Bugs commenting that "No 'smart hunters' are a match for us 'dumb rabbits'", when a modern-day Elmer enters Bugs' hole and responds by saying "Oh that's what you think, Wabbit!", while inadvertently pointing his gun at himself and repeats his ancestor’s mistake.
 As Elmer accidentally shoots himself, Bugs remarks, "That's what I think", and imitates Elmer's trademark laughter.

-Background music
+Home media

-This is one of six cartoons (and the only Bugs Bunny cartoon) scored by using stock music by John Seely of Capitol Records from the Hi-Q library because of a musicians' strike in 1958.
-The others are Hook, Line and Stinker, Weasel While You Work, Hip Hip-Hurry!, Gopher Broke, and A Bird in a Bonnet.
+The film is available on the Looney Tunes Collector's Choice: Volume 3 Blu-ray.